pscally1005/pscally1005.github.io/_posts/recipes/finger-food/2023-10-16-broccoli-fry.markdown

 - protein
 - casein
 - vic
 Description: These simple <a href='/misc/veggies'>vegetable</a> snack bites are delicious and super nutritious.
 They're made by blending together <a href='/misc/veggies#broccoli'>broccoli</a> and spices, turned into a dough and baked in bite sized pieces.
-Bonus points for accidentally satisfying all my criteria for a <a href='/misc/protein'>protein</a> bar as well!
+Bonus points for accidentally satisfying all my criteria for a protein bar as well!
 For a meal, you can pair them with my <a href='/recipes/chicken-fingers'>Gluten Free Air Fryer Chicken Fingers</a> recipe
 Instructions:
-- Thaw out your broccoli in the microwave, or let sit on the counter for a few hours
+- Thaw out your <a href='/misc/veggies#broccoli'>broccoli</a> in the microwave, or let sit on the counter for a few hours

-- In a food processor, combine all the ingredients.
+- In a <a href='https://amzn.to/4q0AUjI'>food processor</a>, combine all the ingredients.
 Mix to combine.
 Keep moving everything around until the mix becomes sticky and a dough like consistency starts to form

-- Line a small cookie sheet with parchment and spread out the broccoli mix.
+- Line a small <a href='https://amzn.to/45sRAsB'>cookie sheet</a> with parchment and spread out the <a href='/misc/veggies#broccoli'>broccoli</a> mix.
 Press it into all sides of the sheet pan to get a dense, thin product.
-The thinner you make these the crispier they will get in the air fryer.
-If your sheet pan is too small and you try to fit the entire mixture on to it, your final bites will probably be too thick.
-It may be necessary in this case to use two sheet pans.
-You want about ⅛"-¼" in thickness.
 Place the sheet pan into the freezer and allow it to freeze until solid

 - Once frozen solid, remove from the pan and cut into pieces.
 Transfer the bites to a bag and store them in the freezer
 - <img src='/assets/Food/Finger Food/Vegetable/vegetable-chip-4.jpg' alt='' class='instruction-image'>

-- To cook - Preheat your air fryer to 400°F. Place the frozen broccoli bites into the air fryer.
-(Spray with oil if you wish).
-Air fry for 16 minutes, flipping half way.
+- To cook - Preheat your <a href='https://amzn.to/3FuWETp'>air fryer</a> to 400°F. Place the frozen <a href='/misc/veggies#broccoli'>broccoli</a> bites into the <a href='https://amzn.to/3FuWETp'>air fryer</a>. (<a href='https://amzn.to/3Hdg0gk'>Spray with oil</a> if you wish). <a href='https://amzn.to/3FuWETp'>Air fry</a> for 16 minutes, flipping half way.
 Cooking times may vary depending on thickness, just keep an eye on them.
 Notes:
+- The thinner you make these the crispier they will get in the <a href='https://amzn.to/3FuWETp'>air fryer</a>.
+If your sheet pan is too small and you try to fit the entire mixture on to it, your final bites will probably be too thick.
+It may be necessary in this case to use two sheet pans.
+You want about ⅛"-¼" in thickness
 ---